bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

 **Saving The Different Examples as Variables**

-First let's create variables to hold the text data in!
 Save the muder note as a string in a variable called murder_note.
 Save Lily Trebuchet's introduction into lily_trebuchet_intro.
 Save Myrtle Beech's introduction into myrtle_beech_intro.
 Save Gregg T Fishy's introduction into gregg_t_fishy_intro.

     murder_note = "You may call me heartless, a killer, a monster, a murderer, but I\'m still NOTHING compared to the villian that Jay was.
 This whole ..."